AdiP84/Bug-Reports/README.md

 **Steps to reproduce**
 1. Go to webpage: https://www.primariatechirghiol.ro/formulare/
-2. Click the 'arhitect sef" link
+2. Click the "arhitect sef" link
 3. Check if the link's corresponding page is opened successfully

 **Expected result**

-After clicking the 'arhitect sef" link, a new webpage should open with the requested information.
+After clicking the "arhitect sef" link, a new webpage should open with the requested information.

 **Actual result**